KumarVariable/go-for-url-shortner/docs/TopicsLearned.md

 ## Develop a Base62 encoding system to generate distinct short URLs for each unique integer input. ##

 ## Implement a Base10 decoding mechanism to extract the original integer value from a given short URL identifier. ##

+## Implement a serive to create custom short URL. ##

+## Implement a simple service to get total count of clicks on a given Short URL Id. ##